wolfmanjm/kivy-smoothie-host/README.md

 - The Console panel has a keyboard for entering gcodes and if you touch the edit field a keyboard will pop up for typing commands (non gcodes).
 If you precede the command with ! it will be sent to the linux shell instead of smoothie.
 Sending ? will pop up a GCode reference screen.
 - The Extruder Panel is used to control temperatures and extuder.
 You can switch between gauge view and graph view by swiping left or right (or double click)
-- The Jog Panel has the usual jog controls, plus a continuous jog mode in the middle
+- The Jog Panel has the usual jog controls, plus a continuous jog mode in the middle (which can only be pushed in one direction before release).
 - The Macro Panel is a user configurable buttons panel to control whatever you want.
 (Edit the `macros.ini` file) There is a `sample-macros.ini` just copy that to `macros.ini` and edit as appropriate to define your own macro buttons.
 - The DRO Panel shows current MCS and WCS, and allows easy selection of the WCS to use, and allows setting of WCS.
 If WCS entered is ```/2``` it will halve the current position.
 (Usefull for moving to the center of things)